🇨🇦

 📋

-Canada's Food and Drug Regulations require that priority allergens — including milk and eggs — are clearly emphasised on most packaged supermarket products, usually in bold or by a distinct typographic style.
-This is genuinely useful for identifying dairy and egg in packaged goods.
-It does not cover café menus, bakery cabinets, or restaurant cooking methods — useful for supermarkets and packaged foods, but it does not solve half the problem.
-Never assume a packaged product is safe without reading the full label.
+Canada's Food and Drug Regulations require that priority allergens including milk and eggs are visually emphasised on most pre-packaged products, usually in bold.
+This works well for identifying dairy and egg in supermarket goods.
+It does not cover café menus, bakery cabinets, or restaurant cooking methods.
+Honey is not a regulated allergen and may appear only in the standard ingredients list.
+Use allergen labelling to shop supermarkets confidently, but always ask directly at any restaurant or café.

 03